collab-uniba/developersInactivityAnalysis/TruckFactor/README.md

 ## Environment

 The scripts for extracting commit information from git repositories are implemented using Shell and AWK.
 So, the execution environment must support those script languages.
-Optionally, the Ruby interpreter is required if you decide to use the Linguist library to automatically discard files like documentation and third-party libraries.
+Optionally, the Ruby interpreter (To use the library you need to have a version equal to or greater than 2.7.5) is required if you decide to use the Linguist library to automatically discard files like documentation and third-party libraries.
 See the specific Linguist requirements in [linguist page](https://github.com/github/linguist).

 ```shell
 gem install rugged github-linguist